go-gitea/gitea/docs/content/doc/packages/maven.en-us.md

 ## Configuring the package registry

-To register the project’s package registry you first need to add your access token to the [`settings.xml`](https://maven.apache.org/settings.html) file:
+To register the package registry you first need to add your access token to the [`settings.xml`](https://maven.apache.org/settings.html) file:

 ```xml
 <settings>